“Hey Yamin, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

-Now, Primavera Contractor is the least costly and hence not have much features like Enterprise and Admin menus are not available.
+Now, Primavera Contractor is the least costly and hence does not have many features like Enterprise and Admin menus are not available.
 It is limited to 2000 activities only.
-No Microsoft Project XML file support, No Resource Roles, No Enterprise Project Structure (EPS) and it is installed only as standalone.
+No Microsoft Project XML file support, No Resource Roles, No Enterprise Project Structure (EPS), and installed only as standalone.
 Still, it is a great and powerful application.
 The interface is as of Primavera P6 Professional.
 A person that uses Primavera P6 Professional can handle it with ease.

 Now let’s compare the other two major giants Primavera P6 Professional & Primavera P6 EPPM

-EPPM have some edge over Professional as it has more visual aids, can handle more projects at once, installation is faster, need to be installed at only one machine whereas Professional should be installed on each machine.
-Professional is a small-scaled as compare to EPPM as it only can handle 100,000 activities.
-EPPM has more graphs, different dashboards, and pivot tables to help the management to review the status quickly whereas you need to use third-party software like MS Excel to get better visualization when using P6 Professional.
+EPPM has some edge over Professional as it has more visual aids, can handle more projects at once, installation is faster, need to be installed on only one machine.
+In contrast, professionals should be installed on each machine.
+Professional is small-scale as compare to EPPM as it only can handle 100,000 activities.
+EPPM has more graphs, dashboards, and pivot tables to help the management review the status quickly.
+In contrast, you need to use third-party software like MS Excel to visualize better when using P6 Professional.

-Question-38: What is normally you see on a Change Order Form?
+Question-39: What are you usually see on a Change Order Form?

-Answer: There are five major & must mentions on any Change Order (CO) Form;
+Answer: There are five major & must be mentioned on any Change Order (CO) Form;

 1.Change in the Scope – Either additions or reductions.
 A change is just color can be referred into a change order even no monitory value involves.
 Better to document this for reference to give credit.

 2.Change in Cost – Either plus, negative, or even zero.